 2.)
 New graduates don’t have that many options

-- Studying for oppositions: The way people are chosen for public jobs (funcionarios) is by studying for exams called oposiciones.
+Studying for oppositions: The way people are chosen for public jobs (funcionarios) is by studying for exams called oposiciones.
 People can spend years preparing for these exams—for jobs such as postmen or teachers or administrative roles—spending money on special academies or teachers to help them pass.
-At the same time, in order to be able to continue studying, many students depend on their parents for money.
+At the same time, however, in order to be able to continue studying, many students also depend on their parents for money or, minimally, housing.

-- Choosing a job that is below their education level: Jobs such as waitressing or working other jobs in hospitality have become extremely popular for graduated while they look for a job that fits what they have studied.
-As you can imagine, this is exceptionally difficult for those people who wish to continue with their planned careers and find that it is not an option for where they are currently.
-In fact, many people stay in these jobs in order to stay in the town they live in, etc.
+Choosing a job that is below their education level: Jobs such as waitressing or other jobs in hospitality have become extremely popular for graduates while they look for a job that fits what they have studied.
+As you can imagine, this is exceptionally difficult for those people who wish to continue with their planned careers and find that it is not an option for them where they are located and, if they don’t want to leave, don’t see other alternatives.

-- Work abroad: There are many professionals that go abroad before studying for the oppositions or working in a field that doesn’t interest them.
-Especially in fields such as nursing, young professionals can find options in the UK that far outrank the options that exist in Spain.
-Of all the options, this one means that educated, motivated Spanish-educated youth (or not so young people) are leaving the country in what could be considered a brain-drain.
+Work abroad: There are many professionals that go abroad before studying for the oppositions or working in a job that doesn’t interest them.
+Especially in fields such as nursing or IT, young professionals can often find options in other countries that far outrank those available in Spain.
+This one means that educated, motivated Spanish-educated youth (or not so young people) are leaving the country in what could be considered a brain-drain.

-If none of the previous options fit for the unemployed person, he or she might find him- or herself without work and depending on family or the government to survive.
+If none of the previous options fit the graduate, he or she might find him- or herself without work and depending on family or the government to survive.
 No matter the reason, this does not promote growth with the economy and leads to frustration within the population.

 3.)
 There is no youth job culture:

-One thing that shocks young people coming here from abroad (this one is especially true for us from the U.S.) is that we see students who don't work while they make their way through their studies.
+One thing that shocks young people coming here from abroad (this one is especially true for us from the U.S.)is that we see students who don’t work while they make their way through their studies.
 The need to work while studying means that students learn responsibility in work-life but also about themselves within the workplace, helping them understand what they like and don’t like.
-As someone who got her first job at 16, this reality is inconceivable to me.
+Coming from a culture that promotes getting a first job at 16, this reality can be hard to understand.

-At the same time, I can understand where people are coming from.
+At the same time, from a historical perspective, this does make sense.
 Many parents suffered the effects of Franco’s rule in Spain and, therefore, want to make sure that their children’s life has more opportunities than theirs did.
-This means many young people are going to university (something that many people of my parents’ generation were not able to do here) and enjoy the possibilities that life sends their way.
+This means many young people are going to university (something that many people one generation older were not able to do here) and enjoy the possibilities that life sends their way.
 However, this also means that many young people don’t understand what it means to have a (simple) job when they are still growing and get thrown into the workplace with little experience.

 4.)
 The situation is different in different Autonomous Communities:

 Although we tend to talk about things at a country-wide level, it is important to note that in Spain some regions have more job opportunities than others.
-This means that if you decide to move to the Basque Country or Barcelona you might have better luck in finding what you are looking for than if you move to Andalucia.
-You should also keep in mind that the amount you earn (and need to live) can vary greatly from place to place.
+In addition, cities will often have much better opportunities than rural areas.
+This means that if you decide to move to the Bilbao or Barcelona you might have better luck in finding what you are looking for than if you move to Andalucia.
+However, you should also keep in mind that the amount you earn (and need to live) can vary greatly from place to place.
 Many times living in pueblos you will make a fraction of what you would in a city but you don’t need nearly as much to have a good life.